 - Can a user lock an item in a shopping cart at a discounted price and purchase it several months later?

 - What if a user books an item through a loyalty account and gets loyalty points but cancels before the transaction is completed?

 Manual penetration testing or ethical hacking replicates all the attempts that a hacker would.
 They spend hours looking for weaknesses that would compromise the application’s function and suggest fixes to the developers.

-If your business applications handle sensitive data such as payment information, you will have to invest in quality SSL certificates to force cryptographic protocols across all website to browser communications.
+If your business applications handle sensitive data such as payment information, you will have to invest in quality SSL certificates to force cryptographic protocols across all websites to browser communications.

 According to the Web Application Security Statistics Report, critical vulnerabilities are fixed in 146 days on average.
 That’s five months for hackers to try different attack methods.
 Change that to secure your website.

 A Web Application Firewall (WAF) is designed to patch application weaknesses (OWASP Top 10 and SANS 25) virtually while monitoring and filtering traffic.
-Also known as Layer 7 firewall, it stops attacks exploiting cross-site forgery, cross-site-scripting (XSS), file inclusion, and SQL injection without development/code changes in the application.
+Also known as the Layer 7 firewall, it stops attacks exploiting cross-site forgery, cross-site scripting (XSS), file inclusion, and SQL injection without development/code changes in the application.

 AppTrana WAF (14-Day Trial): Modern web application firewalls provide managed security in sync with scanning.
 AppTrana patches vulnerabilities to stop and monitor attacks.
 It’s an intelligent firewall that learns from frequent attack patterns and accepts custom blocking or logging rules instantly.

 A distributed denial-of-service (DDoS) attack uses multiple compromised systems or other network resources to overwhelm an online service, making it unavailable.